bleonheart/bleonheart.github.io/docs/Creations/creations.md

 ---

-### Housing
+### Assigned Housing

 **Description**:

-Adds a housing system managed by factions or admins.

-**Features**:

-- Assign door groups, manage residents.
-- Configurable rent collection.
-- Database-saved for persistence.
+Enables properties or doors to be assigned to specific factions or players, with persistent ownership and rent.

 **Video**: